 Dr Pratt spoke about the problems faced by the elderly in caring for themselves and the all too common scenario of having to move into the relative isolation of homes in Yeovil or Taunton.

-A housing association was formed and a committee appointed.
-Further committees were established in the coming months, with members from the local area taking responsibility for various aspects, such as planning and fund-raising.
+A housing association was formed and committee appointed.
+Further committees were established, with members from the local area taking responsibility for various aspects, such as planning and fund-raising.
 Mr AD Mitcham was appointed Secretary in 1963.
 The Committee of Management of the Society consisted of FS Carpenter (Chairman), Miss R Hatfield (Vice-Chairman), Mr A D Mitcham (Secretary), Mr PJ Gard (Treasurer), Mr JJD Duke (Legal Adviser), Dr I Pratt, Dr WGC Forrester, Mr IJ Morgan, Mr AF West (Surveyor) and Mr HW Hutchings, all of whom were elected at the inaugural meeting.
 Col. JC Coombes was also invited to join, owing to his work for the Senior Citizens’ Club.

 Until 1969, the group met formally only twice each year and the officers; Chairman, Vice-Chairman, and Treasurer remained the same.
 Mrs N Baird became Secretary in 1964 and her minutes provide most of the information for this account.